htrinath/differential-end-csvco/README.md

            f = Id/(N*Ctotal*Vdd )

     Where, f = Frequency of oscillation of VCO,
-	         N = Number of stages of delay in VCO, Ctotoal	=	Total internal capacitance of the circuit, Vdd	=	Supply voltage of the circuit,
+	   N = Number of stages of delay in VCO,
+	   Ctotal = Total internal capacitance of the circuit, Vdd = Supply voltage of the circuit,
-	         Id	=	Drain Current of the MOSFET
+	   Id = ain Current of the MOSFET

 # Differential End Current Starved VCO: